AsrafujjamanDeepu/Study_Tracker_Python/README.md

 # Study Tracker

+The main benefit of time tracking is that it instantly kills procrastination and helps you get "in the zone" faster.
+This simple habit lowers your brain's resistance, builds immediate momentum, and quickly turns forced, stressful effort into deep, effortless focus.

-I built a Study Tracker project using Python Canvas for Stanford's Code in Place 2026 Final Project.
+With this in mind, I've built a Study Tracker project using Python Canvas for Stanford's Code in Place 2026 Final Project.

 <img src="./assets/screenshots/study_tracker_poster.png" width="700" alt="Study Tracker"/>

 The idea is simple: students should be able to enter their own study sessions and instantly understand their progress.
 Since this is a project app, I made it with in-memory data while the program is running, so it focuses on the logic, interface, and user experience instead of database storage.

-Check it on Code in Place IDE Live :- https://codeinplace.stanford.edu/cip6/share/Vw17G8blJbx0oFzDYm4b

 Key features:
 - Responsive, user-friendly dashboard